DIMAthe47/inverted_multi_index/README.md

 which are used in nearest neighbor search with quantization approach.

 For Euclidean distances computatation OpenBlas library is used.
+Setting up library location in CMakeLists.txt required.

 There are also [Cython wraps](python_wrap) for major functionalities to work with in Python.